vectra-ai-research/derf/docs/comparison.md

 # Comparison With Other Tools

+The DeRF, an open-source tool available on GitHub, consisting of Terraform modules and a Cloud Run application written in Python.
+Within this package, a variety of attack techniques are provided, aligned with the capabilities of the Stratus Red Team.
+The decision to release the DeRF to have attack technique parody with Stratus Red Team is aimed at eliminating the need for operators to compromise between different attack capabilities.
+Instead, they can select the tooling that best suits their specific use case instead of the tooling which maintains a particular attack module.

 ## [Stratus Red Team](https://stratus-red-team.cloud/) by Data Dog

 > Stratus Red Team fashions itself as "Atomic Red Team™", but focused on cloud.